davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 ### Limits of spinel stability

-Minimum entrainment depths of all peridotite xenoliths must be greater than ~30 km, the depth of both the Moho near the eruption site [@Trehu1991] and the plagioclase--spinel peridotite facies transition [@Green1970a], and less than the high-pressure boundary of spinel stability.
+Minimum entrainment depths of all peridotite xenoliths must be greater than ~30 km, the depth of the Moho near the Crystal Knob eruption site [@Trehu1991], which will be discussed in more detail in @sec:regional_structure.
+Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of  [@Green1970a], and less than the high-pressure boundary of spinel stability.

 The spinel--garnet peridotite phase transition is composition-dependent and poorly constrained for